luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 - Evaluate the impact of background blurring on the power consumption across the two different platforms.
 - And lastly, identify which of the two applications is more energy-efficient under different feature configurations and provide insights into how specific features affect the energy consumption of of video conference applications and their implications for sustainable work from home practices.

 # Methodology
-Include independent and independent variables somewhere

 ## Experimental setup

-### Hardware and Software Environment
-Include the different hardware and software variables, as well as our energy measurement tools (energibridge)
+The experiment was conducted in a controlled environment on a single computer with the following device specifications:

-Processor: AMD Ryzen 7 7730U with Radeon Graphics (2.00 GHz) Installed RAM: 16.0 GB
+- **Processor:** AMD Ryzen 7 7730U with Radeon Graphics (2.00 GHz)
+- **Installed RAM:** 16.0 GB
-System Type: 64 Bit operating system, x64-based processor
+- **System Type:** 64-bit operating system, x64-based processor

-Windows Specification:
-Edition: Windows 11 home
+- **Operating System:** Windows 11 home, version 25H2
-Version: 25H2

-## Experiment Design

-- What we compare (zoom camera on vs off, etc)
-- What they measure (joules etc)
-- Saying that we ran 30 tests on each, for reliability etc.
+Moreover, the following sofware was used to run the experiment:

+- **Automation Environment:** Python, version 3.14
+- **Applications Under Test:** Microsoft Teams, version 26032.208.4399.5; Zoom Workplace, version 6.6.11 (23272)
+- **Monitoring Tool:** Energibridge, version 0.0.7

+## Variables and Metrics

+We categorize the experimental parameters into dependent and independent variables, in order to measure how toggling different video-call features influences the power demands of the system.

+**Independent Variables:**

+- **Applications:** Microsoft Teams vs. Zoom Workplace.
+- **Feature States:** Camera On/Off, Blur On/Off, Screen-share On/Off.

+**Dependent Variables:**

+- **Mean Power (W):** the rate of energy consumption during the trial.
+- **Total Energy (J):** the total amount of energy consumed in 30 seconds.
+- **Energy Delay Product (J·s):** trade-off between energy efficiency and the time taken to complete the task.

+Next, we establish a controlled testing environment, to achieve as accurate and reproducible results as possible.

-### Controlled Testing Environment
+## Controlled Testing Environment
-Include zen mode and freeze settings from template
-Any other things to note like consistent screen brightness, or closing non-essential apps, turning off notifications, etc. etc.
-Mention the shuffling!

-And the settings we are using is 100% brightness, volume 30%, using wireless connection, all non essential apps and notifications have been closed.
-Laptop was left charging.
-Only thing open is cmd.exe terminal with administrative power.
+The experiment was conducted in "Zen mode" to minimize bias.

+All non-essential applications were stopped, and device notifications disabled.
+The only application open on the device was ``cmd.exe`` terminal with administrative power.
+The computer used wireless internet connection, and was plugged into a power source throughout the experiment.
+The brightness of the screen was set to 100%, and the volume to 30%.

+In the following subsection, we describe the step-by-step testing procedure and the automation of the experiment.

 ## Automation & Testing Procedure